Wanda Lesisz: Biography

-While German forces were advancing through pressure, Wanda and her family had to make their journey on an alternate route.
+While German forces invaded Poland in 1939, Wanda and her family had to evacuate.
 Her new home had no windows, no glass, and cracked radiators.
-This became her new life and, in such, she got a job as a newspaper distributor.
+She got a job as a newspaper distributor.
 However, this quickly changed when she was asked to join the underground, which her mother and sisters were also a part of.
 Wanda's main job was distributing messages, however she also distributed weapons to other members of the resistance.
 In addition to this, she assisted an English Beach Jumper who lived with them for a short amount of time, but later was apprehended and killed.

+Together with her family (her mother, Leonia Gutowska, and sister, Janina Różecka-Gutowska), she aided several Jews, for which she and her family would be recognized as Righteous Among the Nations after the war.